Marywood University has a new library

 “I was always blessed with books coming my way all the time, but I know not everyone is fortunate enough to have that, so being able to offer this type of service to the Scranton area is amazing, and I’m glad our club can be a part of it," said member Taylor Yacuboski of Marywood University.

-Those who knew her best say Jane’s motto was “Read and Shine,” and that is what the little library is all about.
+Those who knew her best say Jane’s motto was “Read and Shine,” which is what the little library is all about.

 “I think she wanted that whole philosophy about literacy to be what her life was about a beacon of light to young people who had the whole world opened up to them if they could follow the light of literacy.
 So I think it’s just perfect," said Marywood University President Sister Mary Persico.